singerdmx/flutter-quill/doc/custom_embed_blocks.md

 }
 ```

 And finally, we write the function to add/edit this note.
-The `showDialog` function shows the QuillEditor to edit the note, after the user ends the edition, we check if the document has something, and if it has, we add or edit the `NotesBlockEmbed` inside of a `BlockEmbed.custom` (this is a little detail that will not work if you don't pass the `CustomBlockEmbed` inside of a `BlockEmbed.custom`).
+The `showDialog` function shows the QuillEditor to edit the note after the user ends the edition, we check if the document has something, and if it has, we add or edit the `NotesBlockEmbed` inside of a `BlockEmbed.custom` (this is a little detail that will not work if you don't pass the `CustomBlockEmbed` inside of a `BlockEmbed.custom`).

 ```dart
 Future<void> _addEditNote(BuildContext context, {Document? document}) async {